 Unfortunately, victims of home invasions fall prey to the same ploys of these criminals.
 A stranger knocks on your front door or rings your doorbell, and you simply open the door to see who’s there.
 Or you leave a window or exterior door unlocked or open because nothing bad has ever happened before when doing so.

 Women who live alone are particularly vulnerable, as criminals who perpetrate home invasions tend to be violent and are usually not there simply to rob their victims.

-There are many instances where an intruder simply walked into a home through an open garage door or an unlocked window and entered the master bedroom to attack, rape and/or murder the homeowner or resident while they were sleeping.
-It really boils down to a misplaced belief that home invasions don’t happen in good neighborhoods.
+There are many instances where an intruder simply walked into a home through an open garage door or an unlocked patio sliding glass door or window and then entered the master bedroom to attack, rape and/or murder the homeowner or resident while they were sleeping.
+Often times, it really boils down to a misplaced belief that home invasions don’t happen in good neighborhoods.

 Unfortunately, home invasions do happen in “good” neighborhoods.
 Here are just a few examples: Savopoulos family and their housekeeper who were tortured and brutally murdered in their Washington DC mansion in the middle of the day!

 Here is another incident where an elderly lawyer and his wife, a federal judge, were victims of a home invasion at their 27,000 square foot $8 million mansion on 5 acres in Ohio.

 Here is another violent home invasion that took place in a nice NJ suburb.

 Unfortunately, like so many other home invasions, these incidents could have possibly been prevented if only certain precautions had been taken.

 Especially if you are a renter, the Flip Guard can prevent an unauthorized visit from your superintendent or landlord using a Master Key.